 Section 1 addresses the returned check fee charged by tax collectors.
-Under current statute the collector can impose a 10% fee for returned checks, with a minimum of \$1.00 and a maximum of \$1,000.
+Under current statute, the collector can impose a 10% fee for returned checks, with a minimum of \$1.00 and a maximum of \$1,000.
 The proposal increases the minimum fee to \$25.00.
-The 10% rate and the \$1,000 maximum provisions are retained.
+The 10% rate and the \$1,000 maximum provisions are retained, however, the assessor is given the authority to reduce or waive the 10% penalty.
 Section 2 defines the procedures and time limits surrounding a property tax appeal of personal property taxes.
 Section 3 authorizes local boards of equalization and review to meet after their adjournment date to hear personal property appeals.
 Section 4 changes the effective date of several property tax changes made last session in regards to manufactured homes.
 Section 5 authorizes the Department of Revenue to collect a \$15 collection assistance fee on each local debt collected through the Setoff Debt Collection program.
 The funds are to be forwarded to the North Carolina Local Government Debt Setoff Clearinghouse.